wakatime/wakatime-cli/CONTRIBUTING.md

 `wakatime-cli` is written in [Go](https://golang.org/).

-**Note:** wakatime-cli uses [Go Modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.

 Prerequisites:

-- `make` - We use make to build and run tests.
+- We use `make` to build and run tests.
 - [Go 1.16](https://golang.org/doc/install)

-After cloning it first run `make test` to make sure everything is properly set.
+After cloning, install dependencies with `make install`.

 ## Branches